connellpaxton/medkit/readme.typ

 To solve this problem, this document sets out two designs:

-  I) The Protocol - a specification for communication over a network of connected medical devices.
+- *I) The Protocol* - a specification for communication over a network of connected medical devices.

-  II) The Bridge Device - a device that, once manually installed on an arbitrary, well-specified
-    host device and allows it to interact with the network by implementing The Protocol (I).
+- *II) The Bridge Device* - a device that, once manually installed on an arbitrary, well-specified host device and allows it to interact with the network by implementing The Protocol (I).

-# The Protocol
+= (I) The Protocol

 The protocol specifies the interactions between several wearable medical devices, specifically three main categories:
-- **Sensor Devices**: devices that measure biometrics and transmit them to the network.
+- *Sensor Devices*: devices that measure biometrics and transmit them to the network.
-- **Delivery Devices**: devices that can be commanded to perform a set of medical tasks in accordance with a delivery policy
+- *Delivery Devices*: devices that can be commanded to perform a set of medical tasks in accordance with a delivery policy
-- **Control Devices**: devices communicating delivery policy details and managing information accumulation and exchange across the network as a (locally) central point.
+- *Control Devices*: devices communicating delivery policy details and managing information accumulation and exchange across the network as a (locally) central point.

 The primary communication over the network falls under these general categories (with exceptions):
-  - devices implementing **Sensor Device** behavior communicating with a **Control Devices** to send biomedical information
+  - devices implementing *Sensor Device* behavior communicating with a *Control Devices* to send biomedical information
-  - devices implementing **Control Device** behavior communicating with a **Delivery Device** to change a delivery policy.
+  - devices implementing *Control Device* behavior communicating with a *Delivery Device* to change a delivery policy.

 It is also recognized that it is unreasonable for a design to be adopted broadly by manufactorers, or previous designs lacking in the hardware to communicate with the design without major change in